 Here at Thomason and Pracht, LLP we have the resources to handle your motorcycle accident case.
 Our office has handled cases in the past that required expert economist, accident re-constructionist, EMS experts and other professionals.

 Our office is located at 303 East Greenville St., Anderson, South Carolina.
-In the past, our office has handled injury and wrongful death cases throughout South Carolina including, Charleston, Greenville, Horry, Orangeburg, Oconee, Greenwood and Richland counties.
+In the past, our office has handled injury and wrongful death cases throughout South Carolina including Greenville, Spartanburg, Abbeville, Clemson, Seneca, Easley, Laurens, Newberry, Columbia, Aiken, Greenwood, Charleston, Orangeburg, and throughout South Carolina.
 We have relationships with attorneys from all over South Carolina so never hesitate to call us to help.
 Thomason and Pracht, LLP is ready to serve you.
 Call us today.